raspberrypilearning/packaging-your-code/en/step_1.md

-## Introduction

-In this project, you will package your own Python code so that others can install and use it.

-### What you will make
+## What you will make

-You will write a basic Python module called `motivate` that prints motivating messages, and learn how to package it.
+You will write a basic Python module, and learn how to package it.

 --- no-print ---